uhub/awesome-actionscript-sorted/README.md

 * [OSMF-AppleHLS](https://github.com/theturtle32/OSMF-AppleHLS) - No longer maintained.
 See README below.
 * [makercam](https://github.com/shapeoko/makercam) - flash based cross-platform CAM package.
 For 2.5D CAM operations
 * [LachhhGiveawayTool](https://github.com/Lachhh/LachhhGiveawayTool) - This is the tool to giveaway stuff to your fans that I talked in my Indie Your Face december update
-* [as3spec](https://github.com/f1337/as3spec) - A tiny BDD framework for AS3, inspired by Bacon and RSpec
 * [bumpslide_as3](https://github.com/tkdave/bumpslide_as3) - Bumpslide AS3 Library
 * [Ultimate-Enum](https://github.com/nodename/Ultimate-Enum) - The ultimate enum for AS3
 * [kdp](https://github.com/kaltura/kdp) - Kaltura's Open Source OSMF based Flash Dynamic Player.
 KDP3 powers thousands of sites with rich media playback.